The Lass of Roch Royal: Early printed versions

 This ballad was printed as a broadside ballad under the title "The lass of Ocram".
 J Pitts of Seven Dials, London published it sometime between 1819 and 1844.
 It was also published by Catnach, also of London, and Collard of Bristol.

 Collected versions

-The Roud Folk Song Index lists 12 versions collected from traditional singers from Scotland, 4 from Ireland, 1 from Canada and a massive 82 from the USA, with 30 from Virginia.
+The Roud Folk Song Index lists 12 versions collected from traditional singers from Scotland, 4 from Ireland, 1 from Canada and 82 from the US, with 30 from Virginia.
 However, many of these are based on the "Who's gonna shoe your pretty little foot, who's gonna glove your hand" motif.
 For example, the version listed for Charlie Poole, entitled "When I'm Far Away" from North Carolina goes as follows: